Ofekbb/moon/README.md

 ## Path: /ready
 Description: Responds with a status code of 200 from backend service, indicating that the service is ready.

-## Path: /backend-health
+## Path: /back-health
 Description: Responds with a status code of 200 from backend service, indicating that the service is ready.

 # GitHub Action Workflow
-The workflow triggered manually and performs the following steps:
+The workflow triggered manually with name of the service as a parameter (frontend\backend) and performs the following steps:
 Pulls the source code from the repository.
 Builds Docker images for the services, tagging them with the build number.
 Pushes the Docker images to a Dockerhub registry.
 Deploys the services to the Kubernetes cluster using Helm charts.
 Runs tests with helm test to verify correct responses from the deployed services.